Collaborate with IslandWood staff and other teachers to make science engaging and meaningful for your 6th-12th grade students.

 - Develop tools to increase students’ understanding of climate change and capacity to think about climate change solutions.

-The course includes: An asynchronous session to complete before November 10th followed by an online session on Saturday, November 14th from 10-2:30 (includes an hour break for lunch).
-You will then be collaborating with a smaller teacher team to develop, adapt and discuss implementation of activities in two subsequent online meetings.
+The course includes: An asynchronous session to complete before January 12th, followed by an online session on Saturday, January 16th from 10:00 am – 2:30 pm (this session includes an hour-long break for lunch).
+You will then collaborate with a smaller teacher team to develop, adapt, and discuss implementation of activities in two subsequent online meetings.

 - This course is intended for educators who teach science to secondary students.
 Informal educators who work with secondary students are also welcome!